OmarAraby/Bug-Ticketing-System/README.md

 # 🐞 Bug Ticketing System API

 A powerful and extensible RESTful API for managing software bug tracking across projects and teams.
-Built with **ASP.NET Core**, it follows Clean Architecture principles to ensure maintainability, testability, and scalability.
+Built with **ASP.NET Core**, it follows N-Tiers Architecture principles to ensure maintainability, testability, and scalability.

 ---